 Exploration and evaluation expenditures include costs such as exploratory drilling, sample testing and the costs of pre-feasibility studies.
 These costs are capitalized on a project-by-project basis pending determination of the technical feasibility and commercial viability of the project.
-The technical feasibility and commercial viability of a project is considered to be determinable when the proposed efficiency and viability of the project is assessed and the costs are expected to be recovered in full through the successful development and exploration of the identified property.
+The technical feasibility and commercial viability of the project.
+The technical feasibility and commercial viability of the project is assessed and the costs are expected to be recovered in full through the successful development and exploration of the identified property.
 All capitalized exploration and evaluation expenditures are monitored for indications of impairment, to ensure that commercial quantities of reserves exist or that exploration activities related to the property are continuing or planned for the future.
 If an exploration property does not prove viable, all unrecoverable costs associated with the project are expensed.